seanfisk/personal-chef-repo/config/macos/unautomated.md

   This is a little overkill.
 It's nice to automate, but I change these from time to time manually, and that would be just one more thing to change every time.

-* GVSU's VPN (Network Connect)

-  This comes from GVSU, and the versions need to remain consistent.

 * Xcode

   Installs using the Mac App Store.
 With Homebrew and normal C++ compiles, we can get along with just the Command-Line Tools.
 However, to compile Mac applications using Qt, we need the full Xcode installation.

-* Qt 5

-  This is installed using an application installer (an app bundle in the DMG which installs Qt), and is therefore hard to automate.

-* Microsoft DreamSpark's Secure Download Manager

-  This is just installed because it was needed.
-Should probably uninstall when not needed anymore.

 * LastPass